-In order for us to get our Lightning Fast, Local Internet service to your neighborhood, you may notice several different contractors in the area throughout the duration of our network build.
+In order for us to get our high-speed, reliable internet service to your neighborhood, you may notice several different contractors in the area throughout the duration of our network build.
 They may be driving through your town, checking the condition of the utility poles, trimming trees, or in some cases, visiting homeowner properties performing field collection.
 While they are there to prepare for a smooth network build, we want to make sure our community members know who may be in your neighborhood, and why.

 To identify a contractor who may be working on behalf of NEK Broadband: